kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

   ```
 - The problem with empty lines is that they are visually confusing since one
   empty line is used also to separate functions.
 For this reason we suggest
-  using an empty comment.
+  using an empty comment

 ### Referring to an object in code comments

 - In general, **avoid** this whenever possible
-- Code object names (e.g., function, class, params) are oehten subject to
+- Code object names (e.g., function, class, params) are often subject to
   change, so we need to take care of them everywhere.
 It is very hard to track
   all of them in comments so replace the names with their actual meaning
   - _Bad_